Finite-Memory Strategies in POMDPs with Long-Run Average Objectives: Introduction

-\item {\em Computational complexity.} An important consequence of our above result is that the decision version of the approximation problem for POMDPs with long-run average objectives is {\em recursively enumerable (R.E.)}-complete.
-Our results on strategy complexity imply the recursively enumerable upper bound, by simply enumerating over all finite-memory strategies; and the recursively enumerable lower bound is a consequence of the undecidability result of~\cite{MHC03}.
+\item {\em Computational complexity.} An important consequence of our above result is that the decision version of the approximation problem for POMDPs with long-run average objectives (see Definition \ref{Definition: Decision version of approximating the value}) is {\em recursively enumerable (r.e.)} but not decidable.
+Our results on strategy complexity imply the recursively enumerable upper bound and the lower bound is a consequence of~\cite{MHC03}.